 It’s remarkable how many times someone has contacted me to say that they have cleaned the pump filter on their washing machine and now it is leaking.
+If it wasn’t leaking before then it should just be something simple to fix.

 There is no reason why removing the pump filter to clean it of obstructions and then putting it back in place should cause a leak.
 This part is designed for customers to remove and refit.
-It is also difficult, if not impossible, to not fit it back correctly.
+It is also difficult to not fit it back correctly.
 It’s a part that is either back in place correctly or it is obviously not in place properly at all.
 So if having removed it you are experiencing a leak the chances are it is because of one of 3 things.

 - You haven’t tightened it up enough

-- Some grit, hardened limescale or detergent is breaking the seal
+- Some grit, hardened limescale, or detergent is breaking the seal

 What to do if pump filter is leaking